 -one containing levonorgestrel (LNG: Norlevo, Levonelle, Plan B, in different countries)

-In many countries such as the UK, France, USA, you may be able to get it without a prescription.
+In many countries such as the UK, France, USA, you may be able to get it (just LNG or both of them) without a prescription.

 How does it work?
 Does it cause abortion?